-In Vietnam, the study involved a Vietnam dynamic Community Advisory Team (V-CAT - right photo) with 12 members from diverse communities (people living with HIV, men who have sex with men, trans women, and trans men), including former study participants and civil society leaders working on HIV and health of diverse populations.
-These team members actively engaged in the research particularly in cases of cyber fraud and abuse.

-process, working to empower themselves through enhancing their skills and capacities.
+In Vietnam, the study involved a dynamic Vietnam Community Advisory Team (V-CAT - right photo) with 12 members from diverse communities (people living with HIV, men who have sex with men, trans women, and trans men), including former study participants and civil society leaders working on HIV and health of diverse populations.
+These team members actively engaged in the research process, working to empower themselves through enhancing their skills and capacities.
 They played critical roles throughout all phases of the study, from design and review to dissemination, and elected a representative to the study's global governance committee.

-Another key aspect of their involvement was providing timely legal information and support,
+Another key aspect of their involvement was providing timely legal information and support, particularly in cases of cyber fraud and abuse.